larq/larq/README.md

 To build a QNN XQuant introduces the concept of _Quantized Layers_ and _Quantizers_.
 A _Quantizer_ defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
 Each _Quantized Layer_ requires a `input_quantizer` and `kernel_quantizer` that describes the way of quantizing the activation of the previous layer and the weights respectively.
 If both `input_quantizer` and `kernel_quantizer` are `None` the layer is equivalent to a full precision layer.

-You can define a binarized densly-connected using the Straight-Through Estimator the following way:
+You can define a binarized densely-connected layer using the Straight-Through Estimator the following way:

 ```python
 xquant.layers.QuantDense(